Ahmed-HA-RE/homiq-frontend/README.md

 Homiq Frontend is fully responsive with excellent UI layouts.
 Features include:

+- 🔐 Full authentication system with forms for **login**, **signup**, and **password recovery**
+- ⚙️ User **settings page** to manage profile details, avatar, and password updates
-- 🏘 Adding and selling properties
+- 🏘 Adding and selling properties with integrated backend API
+- 🧾 Viewing and managing **all user-listed properties**
-- 🔍 Browsing properties
+- 🔍 Advanced property browsing and filtering
+- ⭐ Adding and viewing reviews
-- 📞 Contact Us section
+- 📞 Contact Us section for user inquiries
-- ⭐ Adding reviews

 ### 📸 Screenshot: